vsupapo/FoodFinder/FoodFinderAPI.md

 > **Warning**
-> **The FoodFinder API is no longer supported.** The database deployment and maintenance period has ended for this project.
+> **The FoodFinder API is no longer supported.** The database deployment and maintenance period for this project has ended.

 # FoodFinder API
 This file contains the documentation for [FoodFinder](https://github.com/vsupapo/FoodFinder)'s API.